 Azi has long been a proponent of only traveling with a carry-on, even for international travel.
 “I always travel with only a carry on,” she shares, “even when I travel overseas for a few weeks.”

 Travel Takeaway: Carryon suitcases can be gate checked and can result in you waiting who knows how long at baggage claim (or a lost bag).
-By using a bag that fits under the seat in front of you, you can avoid gate checking your bag.
+By using a travel bag that fits under the seat in front of you, you can avoid gate checking your bag.

 Jenn Truman - Urban Backpacking